What is PRP Treatment for Hair Loss?

 Discomfort has been reported as minimal with this procedure.
 If necessary, anesthetic solutions may be used to reduce pain.

-Are there any limitations after the procedure?
+Are there any limitations to the procedure?

 There is no downtime or long recovery after PRP.